The 20 Best Pulmonary Veno-Occlusive Disease Doctors Near Me in Baltimore, MD

 English

 Dr. Robert Weiss is a Clarence Doodeman professor of cardiology as well as a professor of medicine and radiology at the Johns Hopkins University School of Medicine.
 Dr. Weiss directs a multi-disciplinary team at Johns Hopkins as well as collaborators at Cedars Sinai Medical Center in Los Angeles are dedicated to identifying the most important clinical, genetic, structural, contractile and metabolic causes of sudden cardiac death as well as the means to reverse the underlying pathology and lower risk.
 His research interests include energetic consequences and causes of heart failure, predictors of sudden cardiac death, non-invasive magnetic resonance, role of creatine kinase in heart failure, spectroscopy and imaging, coronary endothelial function and small animal cardiovascular imaging.
 Dr. Weiss received an undergraduate degree in physics form Dickinson College and a medical degree from Pennsylvania State University College of Medicine AOA Hershey Medical Center before joining Johns Hopkins in 1983 as an intern and assistant resident.
 Dr. Weiss has published extensively and has most recently been awarded a fellowship with the International Society of Magnetic Resonance in Medicine.
 Dr. Weiss is rated as an Advanced provider by MediFind in the treatment of Pulmonary Veno-Occlusive Disease.
-His top areas of expertise are Pulmonary Hypertension, Heart Attack, Pulmonary Veno-Occlusive Disease, and Apoplexy.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Heart Attack, Pulmonary Veno-Occlusive Disease, Pulmonary Hypertension, and Apoplexy.
+Dr. Weiss is board certified in American Board Of Internal Medicine.

 Advanced in Pulmonary Veno-Occlusive Disease